Optimal projection to improve parametric importance sampling in high dimension: Numerical results on five test cases

 with

-Hence the probability of large losses $\PP(L(\mathbf{Z})>0)$ can be rewritten as $\PP(\varphi(\XX)>0)$, with $\XX$ a standard Gaussian random vector of dimension ${n+2}$.
-The reference values of this probability $E$ are reported in Table \ref{table:portfolio} for dimensions $n=30$, $70$ and $100$.
+where $F_\Gamma$ and $F_\NO$ are the cumulative distribution functions of $\text{Gamma}(6,6)$ and $\NO(0,1)$ random variables respectively.\\ The reference value of this probability $E$ is reported in Table \ref{table:portfolio} for dimension $n=100$.
 The optimal parameters $\mm^*$ and $\Sigma^*$ cannot be computed analytically, but they are accurately estimated by Monte Carlo with a large sample.
-It turns out that $\mm^*$ and the first eigenvector $\dd^*_1$ of $\Sigma^*$ are numerically indistinguishable and that Algorithm~\ref{algo:choicek} selects $k=1$ projection direction, so that we have $\hat \Sigma^*_\mm = \hat \Sigma^*_\dd$.
+It turns out that $\mm^*$ and the first eigenvector $\dd^*_1$ of $\Sigma^*$ are numerically indistinguishable and that Algorithm~\ref{algo:choicek} selects $k=1$ projection direction, so that numerically, the choices $\Sigmatrois$ and $\Sigmacinq$ are indistinguishable and gives exactly the same estimation results.
+The KL partial divergence and the spectrum with the associated $\ell$-order are presented respectively in Figure \ref{fig:inefficiency-portfolio} and in Figure \ref{fig:eigportfolio}.